motenk/K-Anonymity/README.txt

 RUNNING THE PROGRAM
 1. Compile all Java files
-2. Run the program with the following command "Java KAnon file.csv"
+2. Run the program with the following command "Java main.KAnon file.csv"